 Deploy to a Linux Virtual Machine

-We'll show you how to set up continuous deployment of your app to an nginx web server running on Ubuntu using Azure Pipelines or Team Foundation Server (TFS) 2018 and higher.
-You can use the steps in this quickstart for any app as long as your continuous integration pipeline publishes a web deployment package.
+This article covers how to set up continuous deployment of your app to a web server running on Ubuntu.
+You can use these steps for any app that publishes a web deployment package.

 If you already have an app in GitHub that you want to deploy, you can create a pipeline for that code.